 Are pendant lights appropriate for the bathroom?
-Yes they are!
-If you are tired of mundane multi-light fixtures, sconces and those dreadful bulb strips; pendant lighting may just be the way to inject much-needed personality into your vanity area.
+Yes, they are!
+If you are tired of mundane multi-light fixtures, sconces, and those dreadful bulb strips; pendant lighting may just be the way to inject much-needed personality into your vanity area.

 In a small bathroom pendant lighting positioned on either side of your mirror and sink is a chic alternative to wall sconces.
-Several pendants hanging above an expansive vanity creates a clean, contemporary look.
+Several pendants hanging above an expansive vanity create a clean, contemporary look.
 Avoid using pendant shades with color.
 Go with white or clear to help replicate natural light as closely as possible.

 Hang them high enough so they aren’t in the way and low enough to provide ample illumination.
 Purchase pendants rated for use in damp areas.
 To prevent your pendant lighting from swaying in the breeze of your blow dryer, choose a style that hangs from a downrod versus a cord.